Blayung/random-language/README.md

 You can download this mod on modrinth. [https://modrinth.com/mod/randomized-language](https://modrinth.com/mod/randomized-language)

 ## How to compile this mod? (assuming you're on linux)
-0. Make sure you have jdk 17 and git installed.
+0. Make sure you have git and jdk 17 installed.
 If not, check these links out: [https://git-scm.com/downloads](https://git-scm.com/downloads), [https://www.oracle.com/pl/java/technologies/downloads/#java17](https://www.oracle.com/pl/java/technologies/downloads/#java17).
 You can also try to install these programs with your distro's package manager.
 1. Clone the repo: `git clone https://github.com/Blayung/randomized-language-mod.git; cd randomized-language-mod`
 2. Compile the mod: `./gradlew build`
-3. Now the mod jar file should be here: `./build/libs/randomized-language-1.2.10.jar`
+3. Now the mod jar file should be here: `./build/libs/randomized-language-1.2.11.jar`